jessiezhang199/cse-15l-lab5report/report.md

 ![image](typed.png)

-I try to enteer file path as direcory, I expect that terminal might return error, but surprisely, it did not return error and return nothing.
+I try to enter file path as directory, I expect that terminal might return error, but surprisely, it did not return error and return nothing.
 I think because I enter -type d, so it only return directories.
 So I try to change d to f, it return the file path I enter.

 ![image](typedonfile.png)
 ![image](typefonfile.png)